Qubitbytesltd/tt06-its-alive/docs/info.md

 ## How it works

+Why is it called It's Alive? made within the last few days of the shuttle and 24 hours to learn Verilog.
-Plays a cool tune over a speaker or piezo buzzer
+If it works, it should play a cool tune over a speaker or piezo buzzer

 ## How to test